digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Introduction

-An Ontology defines the language used to describe a system.
+An ontology defines the language used to describe a system.
 In the manufacturing domain, these systems can represent a factory or plant but also enterprise applications or supply chains.
 There are several established ontologies in the manufacturing domain.
 Most of them have long been standardized.
 In this repository, we have focused on two of these ontologies, namely ISA95 to describe a factory ontology and IEC 63278 Asset Administration Shell to describe a manufacturing supply chain.
 Furthermore, we have included a factory simulation and an end-to-end solution architecture for you to try out the ontologies, leveraging IEC 62541 OPC UA and the Microsoft Azure Cloud.

 ## Digital Twin Definition Language